ADwin Systems Log Data at Speeds of 25 Nanoseconds

 ADwin acquires and evaluates input signals to monitor limit values.
 Users can also set up complex controls by using the ADwin’s capability of synchronously outputting multiple analog and digital signals on a time- or event-triggered base.
 The ADwin’s processor clock can capture data at extremely small increments as small as 25 nanoseconds.
 Depending on how fast we sample, we know the time length between the pair of events with extreme accuracy.

-Frequency Monitoring Program:
+Frequency Monitoring Program

+When faced with the question: How to measure frequency?, the answer is with hardware that can sample fast enough to provide the answer in a single cycle.
 Using the ADbasic programming environment, we developed a short program of just 40 lines which performs this frequency data acquisition.
 The program instructs the ADwin Light-16 to record the time duration between our two trigger levels.
 The program below took about 45 minutes to write:

 DIM VAL,LAST_VAL AS LONG